-* Visit the BPG Blog to find these three articles on LSS and health care by our Regional Directors:
+* Visit the BPG Blog to find these three articles on LSS and health care:

-Joe Valvona, Using Design of Experiments and regression Analysis to Improve Collections Rate https://breakthrough-performance.com/lean-six-sigma-improves-collections-rates-contributed-by-joe-valvona/ and data analysis to reduce patient waiting times in an emergency room https://breakthrough-performance.com/six-sigma-helps-reduce-customer-waiting-times-contributed-by-joe-valvona/
+From Joe Valvona, Using Design of Experiments and Regression Analysis to Improve Collections Rate https://breakthrough-performance.com/lean-six-sigma-improves-collections-rates-contributed-by-joe-valvona/ and data analysis to reduce patient waiting times in an emergency room https://breakthrough-performance.com/six-sigma-helps-reduce-customer-waiting-times-contributed-by-joe-valvona/